The Concept is Easy, Its Implementation Not Always.

 - Career (Social & Economical)

 - Spirituality (Psychological & Spiritual)

 The terms marked in ( ) are used in the Quality of Life Index (QLI).
-The QLI was developed by Carol Estwing Ferrans and Marjorie Powers in 1984 to measure quality of life in terms of satisfaction with life.
+The QLI was developed by Carol Estwing Ferrans and Marjorie Powers in 1984.
+Its data gathered relates to quality of life in terms of satisfaction with life.
 The QLI measures both satisfaction and importance regarding various aspects of life.
 Detailed info about the QLI is on the university’s website.

-I have used the QLI in a couple of my own studies with trial groups of active-duty members of the military in AK.
+I used the QLI in a couple of my own studies with trial groups of active-duty members from an Army/Air Force base in AK.
 The results were amazing!
 If you are interested in details, again, please don’t hesitate to contact me.